Mount Pinafore

-Mount Pinafore is a prominent peak rising to about 1,100 m lying between Bartok Glacier and Sullivan Glacier situated in the northern portion of Alexander Island, Antarctica.
+Mount Pinafore is a prominent peak rising to about 1,100 m situated between Bartok Glacier and Sullivan Glacier situated in the northern portion of Alexander Island, Antarctica.
 It is located 6.27 km southeast of Lyubimets Nunatak, 9.26 km south-southeast of Kozhuh Peak, and surmounts Bartók Glacier to the northwest.
 The mountain is named by the United Kingdom Antarctic Place-Names Committee in 1977, in association with nearby Gilbert Glacier and Sullivan Glacier after the 1878 comic opera H.M.S.
 Pinafore.